Attractions in the Old Town of Nessebar – What to see and visit?

 Churches in Nessebar:

-The greatest treasure of the city are the churches.
+The greatest treasures of the city are the churches.
 They were built during the different periods of the Middle Ages.
 When Christianity became the official religion, there was a boom of Christian temples built on the territory of Mesemvria.
 According to the legends, there used to be about 40 churches in Nesebar.
 Nowadays 23 of them are identified.
 Among the best-preserved are:

 - “Christ Pantocrator” Church: it was made of red bricks and white stones, built between the 13th and 14th centuries.
 It is one of the most extraordinary and best-preserved medieval temples in Nessebar.
-The premises are used as exhibition halls to “Museum of Art”.
+The premises are used as exhibition halls to the “Museum of Art”.
 It is located in the centre of Old Nesebar.

 - The church “Hagia Sophia”: the ruins of a basilica dating from the 5th century, with 3 naves, arched windows, and an atrium.
 It was later reconstructed and acquired its current appearance at the beginning of the 9th century.
 In the Middle Ages, it served as a cathedral of the metropolitan diocese of Nessebar.